-Students interested in applying to the School of Information Sciences and Technology will be more successful if they bring with them a strong background in mathematics, including a year of trigonometry.
-Because of the interdisciplinary nature of the program, however, this should not discourage students with a limited mathematics background.
+Students interested in applying to the College of Information Sciences and Technology (IST) will be more successful if they bring with them a strong background in mathematics, including a year of trigonometry.
+However, because of the program's interdisciplinary nature, students with a limited mathematics background should not be discouraged.
 Any academically strong students seeking a challenging learning experience will be successful in IST.

-For freshman admission, the minimum high school units required are as follows:
+For freshman admission, the minimum high school units required are:

-- English - four units including composition and literature
+- English: Four (4) units including, composition and literature

-- Foreign Language/Social Studies/Art/Humanities - 5 units in any combination.
-Two units of the same foreign language are recommended.
-Students who graduated from high school in 2001 or later and have not completed the recommended two high school foreign language units will need to schedule appropriate foreign language course work at Penn State within their first two years of study.
+- Foreign Language/Social Studies/Art/Humanities: Five (5) units in any combination.
+Two (2) units of the same foreign language are recommended.
+Students who graduated from high school in 2001 or since then and who have not completed the recommended two high school foreign language units will need to schedule appropriate foreign language course work at Penn State within their first two years of study.

-- Math - three units.
-They must include one and one-half units of algebra, one unit of plane geometry, and one-half unit of trigonometry.
+- Math: Three (3) units, which must include one and a half (1.5) units of algebra, one (1) unit of plane geometry, and a half unit (.5) of trigonometry.

-For transfer admission, the above criteria apply.
-If a student is missing a Carnegie unit from high school, but has taken the missing coursework in college, that will be taken into consideration.
+These criteria also apply for transfer admission.
+If a student is missing a Carnegie unit from high school, but has taken the missing course work in college, that information will be taken into consideration.

 Penn State credits are expressed in semester hours.
 When courses transfer to Penn State from institutions that use another form of academic credit (i.e. quarter credits, units hours, etc.), the unit of credit is converted into semester hours.

-For more information about transfer admissions and whether or not a student is classified as a transfer student, please visit our transfer page.
+For more information about transfer admissions and whether a student is classified as a transfer student, please visit our transfer page.